-Monthly Case Fee Prior to July 1, 2012 Effective July 1, 2012 Difference Food-only Cases \$1.24 \$0.85 Savings of \$0.39 per case Cash-only Cases \$0.67 \$0.53 Savings of \$0.14 per case Combined Food and Cash Cases \$1.65 \$1.26 Savings of \$0.39 per case b.
-Liquidated damage fee - Washington's EBT contract included a 'Liquidated Damage' fee for an option that allowed the Department to assess charges against the EBT vendor for extended and unplanned EBT service outages that resulted in clients being unable to access their benefits.
+Prior to July 1, 2012 Effective July 1, 2012 Difference Food-only Cases \$1.24 \$0.85 Savings of \$0.39 per case - Cash-only Cases \$0.67 \$0.53 Savings of \$0.14 per case Combined Food and Cash Cases \$1.65 \$1.26 Savings of \$0.39 per case c.
+Liquidated Damage fee - Washington's EBT contract included a 'Liquidated Damage' fee for an option that allowed the Department to assess charges against the EBT vendor for extended and unplanned EBT service outages that resulted in clients being unable to access their benefits.
 Because it was not cost-effective, the Department and JP Morgan Chase agreed to drop this option effective July 1, 2012.

-Month/Year Description June 2012 Child Care Subsidy Program - as required by SSB 6386 and HB 2828, the requirement that an applicant or recipient of child care subsidies seek child support services through the Division of Child Support was eliminated.
-Early SSI Transition Pilot - as required by SB 6223, the pilot was repealed.
+June 2012 Child Care Subsidy Program - As required by SSB 6386 and HB 2828, the requirement that an applicant or recipient of child care subsidies seek child support services through the Division of Child Support was eliminated.
+2. Early SSI Transition Pilot - As required by SB 6223, the pilot was repealed.
 The pilot was started in August 2010 (as part of the Disability Lifeline program) and ended in December 2011.
 3. Food Assistance Program (FAP) for Legal Immigrants - On June 10, 2012, the U.S. District Court formally dismissed the claims in Case No C11-119 MJP based on an earlier ruling by the Ninth Circuit Court of Appeals.
 This action by the US District Court fully resolved the FAP lawsuit (see February 2011).
 Because the state budget changed, the Department no longer needed to eliminate FAP.
 The Department moved forward with implementing a change in FAP benefit levels.
-The SFY 12 Supplemental Budget approved by the Legislature funded FAP at only 50% of the benefit level for the federal Supplemental Nutrition Assistance Program (SNAP), to be effective July 1, 2012.
+The SFY 2012 Supplemental Budget approved by the Legislature funded FAP at only 50% of the benefit level for the federal Supplemental Nutrition Assistance Program (SNAP), to be effective July 1, 2012.
 February 2012 AREN Lifetime Limit - The Department implemented a \$750 lifetime limit for the Additional Requirements - Emergent Needs (AREN) program.
 All AREN payments issued to any adult recipient since April 2001 would be counted against the lifetime limit.
 Exceptions were granted only when the household's health and safety would be in imminent danger.
 All AREN payments were to be issued directly to a vendor.
-January 2012 CEAP Suspension - The Department suspended the consolidated Emergency Assistance Program (CEAP) through June 30, 2012 due to exhaustion of state program funds.
-Staff manually denied all CEAP applications that were not processed or in pending status prior to January 1, 2012.
-December 2011 A pilot to eliminate issuance of EBT replacement cards in the local office began in the Access Spokane offices for a six-month period.
-The majority of EBT replacement cards were to be issued by the vendor via mail, with limited and clearly defined emergency exception criteria for local office issuance.
-If the pilot was successful, the EBT replacement card mailing protocol would be expanded statewide in July 2012.
-2. The Department implemented a permanent TANF/SFA disqualification for clients who had three or more WorkFirst non-compliance sanction (NCS) terminations since March 1, 2007 when the NCS termination policy was implemented.
-November 2011 In accordance with Engrossed Substitute Senate Bill (ESSB) 5921, the Department changed the rules for determining eligibility for a non-parental "child-only" TANF/SFA cash grant.
-The Department began means testing non-parental child-only grants by counting the income for all household members in addition to the recipient child's income to determine eligibility. a.
-Means testing applied to kinship or legal guardian child-only cases. b.
-Households with income: I. At or below 200% of FPL would receive a grant based on the payment standard for TANF/SFA families.